Woodland walk

 Welfare and Support

-The College Advisor Team (CAT) provide support for students independent of their academic departments.
+The College Advisory Team (CAT) provides support for students independent of their academic departments.

-The advisors are there to act as an impartial advisor and guide should the need arise and let us hope that the need does not arise to represent your best interests should you be involved in any disciplinary proceedings within the University.
+The advisors are there to act as impartial advisors and guides, should the need arise, and to represent your best interests should you be involved in any disciplinary proceedings within the University.
 Fortunately, this need is rare.
 Perhaps more important is that your advisor is someone you can talk to.
 The first few weeks of University can be confusing as you confront what can seem to be an intimidating new environment.
 Your advisor, however, will know the system and be able to provide answers to most of your queries.

 Block Reps

-Block Reps are second or third year undergraduates who also provide help and support, particularly in the first weeks as you find your way around.
-They are members of the Cartmel JCR Exec and are therefore easy to contact.
-Your initial meeting with your Personal Advisor and Block Rep is at various events during Welcome Week.
+Block Reps are second- or third-year undergraduates who also provide help and support, particularly in the first weeks as you find your way around.
+They are members of the Cartmel JCR Exec and are, therefore, easy to contact.
+Your initial meeting with your College Advisor and Block Rep is at various events during Welcome Week.

 University Counselling